Get Started

 You have three practical paths for generating PBN content, each with distinct trade-offs.

 AI-assisted drafting tools can produce first drafts quickly and cheaply.
 Use them to outline structure and generate boilerplate sections, then manually rewrite for voice, accuracy, and depth.
 Insert original examples, update statistics, and vary sentence patterns.
-Why it’s interesting: cuts drafting time by 60-70 percent while preserving editorial control.
-For: operators managing 10+ sites who need volume with quality guardrails.
+Cuts drafting time by 60-70 percent while preserving editorial control.
+For operators managing 10+ sites who need volume with quality guardrails, this is usually the right starting point.

 Freelance writers cost $50-$200 per 1,000-word post depending on niche expertise.
 Vet samples carefully, provide detailed briefs with target keywords and audience context, and expect 2-3 revision rounds.
-Why it’s interesting: human writers produce naturally varied prose that ages better under algorithmic scrutiny.
-For: builders prioritizing long-term stability over speed.
+Human writers produce naturally varied prose that ages better under algorithmic scrutiny.
+For builders prioritizing long-term stability over speed, the cost compounds in your favor over a year.

 Public domain content from pre-1928 works or government archives offers zero plagiarism risk but demands heavy adaptation.
 Modernize language, add contemporary framing, and supplement with current data to make century-old material relevant.
-Why it’s interesting: legally bulletproof foundation that few competitors exploit.
-For: patient strategists in evergreen verticals like finance or health.
+Legally bulletproof foundation that few competitors exploit.
+For patient strategists in evergreen verticals like finance or health, it’s underrated.

-Detection risk: Google’s spam classifiers flag repetitive phrasing, thin rewrites, and unnatural keyword density regardless of creation method.
+Detection risk.
+Google’s spam classifiers flag repetitive phrasing, thin rewrites, and unnatural keyword density regardless of creation method.
 Blend all three approaches across your network, vary publishing schedules by 3-7 days, and audit each post with readability tools before launch.
-No single technique is invisible at scale.
+No single technique is invisible at scale, and the operators who think otherwise are usually the ones I see asking for advice after the deindex.

 Step 4: Place Links That Don’t Trigger Alarms